dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 ## Usage

 ```
-The user's CLI for managing data content of the Donders Repository collections.
+A user's CLI for managing data content of the Donders Repository collections.

 Usage:
   repocli [command]